ThirdYearAIDS/Java-Programming/README.md

-click on the src files, not the bin ones
+click on the src files, not the other ones